dariober/ASCIIGenome/MEMO.md

 ```
 cd ~/git_repos/ASCIIGenome # Or wherever you the repo
-git checkout -b v1.18.0    # Create new branch
+git checkout -b v1.18.1    # Create new branch
-git checkout v1.18.0       # Switch to new branch
+git checkout v1.18.1       # Switch to new branch
-git push -u origin v1.18.0 # Add branch to remote
+git push -u origin v1.18.1 # Add branch to remote
 ```

 ### Set up Eclipse project

-Before importing to eclipse make sure you are in the git branch you wnat to develop.
+Before importing to eclipse make sure you are in the git branch you want to develop.
 In the ASCIIGenome repository use `git branch -a` to view available branches and `git checkout <branch name>` to switch to the requested branch.